 In sum, the self-insured plaintiffs' causal analysis falters regarding the effect of opting out, which is to shift legal responsibility to provide contraceptive coverage from plaintiffs to their TPAs.
-When the government establishes a scheme that anticipates religious concerns by allowing objectors to opt out but ensuring that others will take up plaintiffs are responsibilities, not substantially burdened merely because their decision to opt out cannot prevent the responsibility from being met.
+When the government establishes a scheme that anticipates religious concerns by allowing objectors to opt out but ensuring that others will take up their responsibilities, plaintiffs are not substantially burdened merely because their decision to opt out cannot prevent the responsibility from being met.